 Saint Johnsbury is a somewhat small town located in the state of Vermont.
 With a population of 7,442 people and two constituent neighborhoods, Saint Johnsbury is the 15th largest community in Vermont.
-Saint Johnsbury has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Saint Johnsbury was built prior to World War II, making it one of the older and more historic towns in the country.

-Saint Johnsbury is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Saint Johnsbury is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Saint Johnsbury who work in office and administrative support (14.30%), sales jobs (9.63%), and teaching (9.11%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Saint Johnsbury is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Saint Johnsbury is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Saint Johnsbury who work in teaching (11.69%), office and administrative support (11.25%), and management occupations (8.07%).

-The per capita income in Saint Johnsbury in 2010 was $24,176, which is lower middle income relative to Vermont, and middle income relative to the rest of the US.
-This equates to an annual income of $96,704 for a family of four.
+The per capita income in Saint Johnsbury in 2010 was $23,422, which is low income relative to Vermont, and middle income relative to the rest of the US.
+This equates to an annual income of $93,688 for a family of four.
 However, Saint Johnsbury contains both very wealthy and poor people as well.

 The most common language spoken in Saint Johnsbury is English.
 Other important languages spoken here include French and Spanish.